emqx/emqx-docs/en_US/deploy/cluster/lb-nginx.md

 ## Use NGINX Plus to Optimize EMQX Deployment

-This setion introduces how to configure the NGINX Plus specific features to optimize the EMQX deployment.
+This section introduces how to configure the NGINX Plus specific features to optimize the EMQX deployment.
 Since the configuration examples for features in this section are only available in the NGINX Plus version, the NGINX version compiled and installed on this page cannot refer to these configurations.
 For information on optimizing MQTT connections using NGINX Plus, refer to this [document](https://www.nginx.com/blog/optimizing-mqtt-deployments-in-enterprise-environments-nginx-plus/).

 ### Configure MQTT Sticky Session Load Balancing